vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

 * Reduced upkeep cost of colonial migration laws by half.
 * Created Small State promotion national focus for states below 400k population.
 * Organic Chemistry activation year changed from 1870 to 1860.
-* Electricty activation year changed from 1880 to 1875.
+* Electricity activation year changed from 1880 to 1875.
 * Added 1880 activation date to X-rays invention.
 * Removed 1886 activation date from Daimler's Automobile invention.
 * Increased Colonial Negotiations invention chance from Machine Guns, Naval Logistics, Iron Steamers, and Organic Chemistry from 5 to 50.